How to Calm Your Anxious Child

 What’s a parent to do?

 Respond to your child’s nervous system rather than trying to talk him out of his feelings.
 Science tells us that five minutes of deep breathing can change us physiologically.
 And it only takes one minute to start to feel the calming effects of taking some slow, deep breaths.
 The next time your child is upset with anxiety, worried, or stressed, practice some deep breathing with him.
-This can take his mind and body from the fight-or-flight response to the “rest-and-digest” mode.
+This can take his mind and body from the fight-or-flight response to the “rest-and-digest” mode (and calm you, too).
 THEN you can have a conversation about feelings, what to do next, and how to feel better.